mendix/docs/content/data-hub/general/data-hub-apis.md

 tags: ["data hub", "Data Hub Admin", "curator", "custom owner", "administration"]
 ---

-## 1 Introduction
+## 1. Introduction

-The Data Hub APIs can be used to connect your applications to your organization's Data Hub.
-In this way you can add, discover and explore data sources and ensure that the data is available to developers.
+The Data Hub API can be used to establish a gateway that connects your applications to Mendix Data Hub and enable data sources to be shared and used by developers in creating new apps.
+This means you can integrate the  functionality to explore and discover data sources in the Data Hub Catalog and connect them them.
+You can also build a registration pipeline to the organization's Data Hub, ensuring that the latest data is readily available.

 {{% alert type="info" %}}
 To use the Mendix Data Hub a license is required.
 {{% /alert %}}

-The Data Hub API specification is available as an Open API (formerly Swagger) spec at : https://platformcore.pages.rnd.mendix.com/datahub-spec/datahub.html#/.  ??post the final API link here??
+The following Data Hub APIs are available as Open API (formerly Swagger) specs:

+* Registration API [link]
+* Search API [lik]
+* ...https://platformcore.pages.rnd.mendix.com/datahub-spec/datahub.html#/.  ??post the final API link here??

 Before you can access the API,  authorization is required.
-Mendix users must generate a Personal Access Token (PAT) as described in [Generating your Personal Access Token](#generatepat).
+Mendix users must obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](#generatepat).

-## 2 Generating your Personal Access Token {#generatepat}
+## 2. Generating your Personal Access Token {#generatepat}

-For every request that is made to the Data Hub AP ??is it for every request or..??I, you must include a personal access token which will be exchanged with the relevant API key.
-The following procedure describes how to generate your Personal Access Token using the Mendix **Warden** app.
+For every request that is made to the Data Hub API ??is it for every request or is this not relevant.??, you must include a PAT which will be exchanged with the relevant API key to enable access.
+Mendix users (with a registered account) can obtain the necessary PAT using the Mendix **Warden** app by following these steps:

-To use the **Warden** app, you must be a Mendix Platform User with a registered account.

 1. You can access the **Warden** app ??currently on the test env:?? at:  https://warden-test.mendix.com/index.html.